 - Peeling, scaling, crusting, or flocking in the posted areas of the surrounding skin on the nipple (alveolar) or chest skin.

 Doctors know that means occurs when some breast cells start to grow abnormally.
-Cells can be spread through your breast to your lymph nodes or other parts of your body (metastasis).
+Batteries can get through your breast to your lymph nodes or other parts of your body (metastasis).

-Breast cancer can also be triggered by glandular tissue, which is known as globule (invasive globular carcinoma) or other cells in the nipple or tissue.
+Breast cancer can also be triggered by glandular tissue, which is known as globule (invasive lobular carcinoma) or other cells in the nipple or tissue.

 Increase breast cancer

 Doctors estimate that about 5 to 10 percent of breast cancer is associated with gene changes through a family generation.
-Many heterogeneous genetic mutants that may increase the likelihood of undergraduate cancer have been identified.
+Many different genetic mutants that may increase the likelihood of undergraduate disease have identified.